krsnachandra/krsnachandra.github.io/index.md

 ### Employment

+#### Mentor at Lighthouse Labs 2018
+Helping Web Development Bootcamps students.

+#### Web Developer at Lighthouse Labs 2018
+Added features and fixed bugs in Compass, the curriculum delivery tool.
+Ruby on Rails, React, PostgreSQL.

 #### Customer Success Manager at Weddingful 2016
 Managed all aspects of customer service.
 Data analysis for business decisions.